bernardofosu/Splunk-Installation/interview_questions.md

 ### 1. When you want to parse data and you are finding it dificult, where will you go or what website will you website to find app developed by others without starting from scratch
 **Answer: Splunk base**

-### 2. When onboard data and everything looks good, the indexing port open, you have configured inputs.conf. what is the best tool for troubleshoot to find the problem
+### 2. When you onboard data and everything looks good, the indexing port open, you have configured the inputs.conf. whhat tool is the best for troubleshoot to find the problem
 **Answer: Btool**

-This might be that, there double inputs.conf, one in apps local, system local.
-This will be conflicting and splunk will find it difficult which one to use, and it will may not use any of them.
+This might be that, there double inputs.conf, one in apps local and other in the system local.
+This will be conflicting and splunk will find it difficult which one to use, and it will may not use any of them, which will lead to the data not been ingested to splunk.
 Deleting one probably the one at systems local and logs will start coming

 ### 3. What stage of the data ingest flow is when incoming raw data stream is breakdown into individual events based on line breaks (linebreaker).
 **Answer: Parsing Pipeline**